Customer reviews make a difference. You could even say they play a starring role in the customer journey.

 In fact, according to their data, 97% of participants said customer reviews factor into their buying decisions.
-92% of consumers hesitate to make a purchase when there are no customer reviews, and 94% read reviews when they are available.
+And 92% of consumers hesitate to make a purchase when there are no customer reviews.

 Needless to say, reviews are very important.
 But how exactly do they influence purchasing decisions?
 Here are 3 ways:

 Word-of-mouth has consistently been a critical consideration when it comes to a business’ credibility.
-However, with the widespread accessibility of the internet today, online reviews now carry as much credibility as a personal recommendation from someone you know.
+However, with the widespread accessibility of the internet today and the growing importance of ecommerce, online reviews now carry as much credibility as a personal recommendation from someone you know.
 The important thing to remember here is that consumers will trust a review that is both high-quality and authentic.
 If it seems spammy or paid for, it’s likely to have the opposite effect and turn customers off.

 Customers are more likely to purchase from a website that has customer reviews than a website that doesn’t.
 Displaying reviews on your website gives potential customers more confidence in their purchasing decisions and reduces doubts, leading to a higher conversion rate.
 It can also help strengthen your brand’s credibility and reliability.
 All of this results in more sales which comes from an increase in conversion rate, visitor return rate and average order size.